mrpatzsch/express_labs/baalshem-adrenotropic-app/README.md

 You'll need the following `site` related routes:

 * `get` `/` serve the homepage of your site.
+  - This route should point to `views/site/index.ejs` and I'd like to see everyone generate some basic navigational links to help people get to the following URLs:
+    + `/articles`
+    + `/authors`

 * `get` `/about` serve a static about daily planet page.
 * `get` `/contact` serve a static `contact` page.

-## Structure
+#### Views

-All your article related views should be in an `views/articles` folder.
+All your article related views are in an `views/articles` folder.
 Each article should utilize `ejs` to render the page.
-Your `site` related views `index`, `about`, and `contact` should also have a folder `views/site`.
+Your author views are in the `views/authors` folder.
+Your `site` related views `index`, `about`, and `contact` are in the folder `views/site`.

+You'll want to review the EJS files that go with each route to figure out what query you want to build with `sequelize` and what variables to pass through using `res.render()`.

-## Bonus
+#### Bonus

-Include some navigation links to help the user navigate the site.
+Include some navigation links on each page to help the user navigate the site.

+### Note
+Please [let me know](mailto:brett.levenson@ga.co) if there are any issues with the set up instructions or you have questions about the lab.
+I'll be on Slack for a while.

+> Last updated by Brett Levenson on April 6, 2015.